Location Data Filtering

 Processed Position

 A processed position filter is also available for the raw position data generated by the QPE.
-This uses a combination of historical data (like the smooth position) and predictive data (like the Kalman position) to extrapolate where the tag has moved across the map.
+This filter uses a combination of historical data (like the smooth position) and predictive data (like the Kalman position) to extrapolate where the tag has moved across the map.
+Because the processed position requires both historical and predictive data to be filtered, it is rarely used for real-time applications.

-As getting the processed position requires both historical and predictive data to be filtered, it is rarely used for real-time applications.
-The filter is typically applied later to recorded data, such as the data recorded by the QPE and viewed via the Quuppa Data Player QDP.
-It can be particularly useful in applications that overlay the tag trajectory over for example video footage.
+The filter is typically applied later to recorded data, such as the data recorded by the QPE and viewed in the Quuppa Data Player QDP.
+It is particularly useful for applications that overlay the tag trajectory onto, for example, video footage.